 Send with MailChimp or Gmail

 Use the BEE Pro Gmail or MailChimp connector to push your finished email to your preferred client.
-Using BEE Free?
-Simply download a zip file of your finished newsletter and upload to MailChimp in minutes.

 Ready to design your own beautiful newsletter?
 Start using BEE or a free trial of BEE Pro as your go-to online newsletter creator!
 Choose from an expansive library of free templates, then use the drag-and-drop tool to customize and send in minutes.